Functoriality of bornological groupoid convolution: Examples and applications

 The composition $1 \xrightarrow{x} G \to 1$ is the identity.
 With Example~\ref{ex:terminalGrpdHom}, it follows from the functoriality of convolution that

 This shows that the bimodule $M(P_x)$ is a weakly split monomorphism from the tensor unit $\bbC$ to $A(G)$.
 In this sense, points of $G_0$ give rise to $\bbC$-points in $A(G)$. \end{Example}

 \begin{Example}[Identity bisection] The identity bisection $1\colon G_0 \hookrightarrow G_1$ is a homomorphism of groupoids.
 The associated bibundle is $P_1 = G_1$, with target and source map as left and right bundle maps.
 On the left, $G_0 \rightrightarrows G_0$ acts trivially.
 On the right, $G$ acts by groupoid multiplication.
-It follows that $A(G)$ is an algebra over the nonunital commutative algebra $C_\mathrm{c}^\infty(G_0)$. \end{Example}
+It follows that $A(G)$ is a module over the nonunital commutative algebra $C_\mathrm{c}^\infty(G_0)$. \end{Example}

 The bibundle $P_\phi$ of a homomorphism $\phi: G \to H$ is a Morita equivalence if and only if there is a homomorphism $\psi\colon H \to G$ such $\phi \circ \psi$ and $\psi \circ \phi$ are smoothly naturally equivalent to the identity.
 The following criterion is more useful.
 Let $G(x,x') := t^{-1}(x) \cap s^{-1}(x') \subset G_1$ denote the submanifold of arrows to $x$ from $x'$.